-Poland shares a long border with Ukraine and for a variety reasons – geography, culture, language, history – has played the biggest role among all countries in accepting and housing refugees.
-With this in mind, I’ve placed Polish groups at the top of my list.
-The Polish response, so far, has been amazing and heartening to watch in real time.
+Poland shares a long border with Ukraine and for a variety reasons – geography, culture, language, history – has played the biggest role in accepting and housing refugees.
+With this in mind, I’ve placed Polish groups at the top.
+The Polish response has been amazing and heartening to watch.
 These are some of the main Polish organizations working to house, feed and care for refugees (to calibrate donations, $100=435 Polish złoty):

 PAH has been active in Ukraine since 2014 and supports Ukrainian refugees with food and medical supplies, among many other activities.